sapphi-red/parallel-js-plugin-experiment/research-for-design.md

 ### (A8) Config with non-serializable values

-Serializable values can be simply passed among threads, but non-serializable values (e.g. class, functions) are not.
-We can convert it into proxy objects, but I guess that would require complicated thread scheduling and increase parallelization overhead.
+Serializable values can be easily passed among threads, but non-serializable values (e.g. classes, functions) cannot.
+We can convert them into proxy objects, but I guess that would require complicated thread scheduling and increase the parallelization overhead.

 Examples: postcss plugins, babel plugins, functions in config, functions in plugin options

 ### (A9) Wrapping plugins

 `vite-plugin-inspect` wraps all the plugins.
-This is not possbile with parallel JS plugins and rust builtin plugins.
+This is not possible with parallel JS plugins and rust builtin plugins.
 I'm not sure how we can provide a way to inspect plugins without making it builtin.

 ### (A10) Vite core related things
 #### (A10a) Vite specific hooks

-Plugins often use [Vite specific hooks](https://vitejs.dev/guide/api-plugin.html#vite-specific-hooks) that doesn't exist in Rollup.
-Rolldown needs a way to run those hooks, otherwise plugins using Vite specific hooks cannot be a parallel JS plugin.
+Plugins often use [Vite specific hooks](https://vitejs.dev/guide/api-plugin.html#vite-specific-hooks) that don't exist in Rollup.
+Rolldown needs a way to execute these hooks, otherwise plugins using Vite specific hooks cannot be a parallel JS plugin.

 Vite specific hooks: `config`, `configResolved`, `configureServer`, `configurePreviewServer`, `transformIndexHtml`, `handleHotUpdate`

 #### (A10b) asset cache

-[`assetCache`](https://github.com/vitejs/vite/blob/f1e67b6bdba07ce156ad4a8cb3b894603993ccd8/packages/vite/src/node/plugins/asset.ts#L40) in `vite:asset` is difficult to make it thread safe in an easy way, because it requires sharing the state not only among the threads but also among multiple plugins.
-But this variable is highly intergrated to Vite core and I believe we don't need to consider this pattern that much.
-Also I guess we can use the `import.meta.ROLLUP_FILE_URL` feature in future.
+[`assetCache`](https://github.com/vitejs/vite/blob/f1e67b6bdba07ce156ad4a8cb3b894603993ccd8/packages/vite/src/node/plugins/asset.ts#L40) in `vite:asset` is difficult to make it thread-safe in an simple way, because it requires sharing the state not only among threads, but also among multiple plugins.
+But this variable is highly intergrated into Vite core and I believe we don't need to consider this pattern that much.
+Also, I guess we can use the `import.meta.ROLLUP_FILE_URL` feature in future.

 #### (A10c) module graph

-The module graph needs to be shared across the whole hooks/plugins.
+The module graph needs to be shared across the all hooks/plugins.
 If we can put this in rolldown side, I guess it's not that difficult to make it possbile to access from parallel JS plugins.

 #### (A10d) dep optimizer

-If we are going to make Vite internal plugins a parallel JS plugin, we'll need to make dep optimizer to be able to shared in multiple threads.
-I guess it's possbile by providing [channels](https://doc.rust-lang.org/std/sync/mpsc/fn.channel.html), but I guess we would just migrate the plugin to rust when Vite gets rustified.
+If we are going to make Vite internal plugins a parallel JS plugin, we'll need to make dep optimizer to be able to share in multiple threads.
+I guess it's possible by providing [channels](https://doc.rust-lang.org/std/sync/mpsc/fn.channel.html), but I guess we would just migrate the plugin to rust when Vite gets rustified.

 ## Thread-safe usage patterns that are worth noting

 ### (B1) A cache that can be stored separately but better to be shared

 An example of these kinds of cache is a cache of which tsconfig is used in that file and what the resolved value of that tsconfig will be.
 In this case, it's fine to store the cache separately in each thread.
-Even if a value didn't exist in the cache, the plugin will check if the actual value and store that value in the cache.
-So it might fetch a same value for all threads in worst case scenario.
+Even if a value doesn't exist in the cache, the plugin will check the actual value and store that value in the cache.
+So in worst case, it could fetch the same value for all threads .
 If the overhead of sharing the value among threads is negligible (e.g. fetching the actual value takes time), it's better to have a shared cache.

 Examples: `tsconfckCache` in `vite:esbuild`/`vite:esbuild-transpile`, `packageInfoCache` in `@rollup/plugin-node-resolve`, `assetsGeneratorContext.cache` in `vite-plugin-pwa`, `fileMap` in `vite-plugin-static-copy`, `mtimeCache` in `vite-plugin-compression`, `shareName2Prop` in `vite-plugin-federation`, `cache` in `vite-plugin-svg-icons`, `cache`(tsconfig) in `rollup-plugin-esbuild`

-### (B2) A maps storing HMR dependencies
+### (B2) A map storing HMR dependencies

-For example, if file `a.ts` should be reloaded if files in `./foo` directory is modified, the map has `"a.ts": "./foo"`.
+For example, if file `a.ts` should be reloaded when a file in `./foo` directory is modified, the map has `"a.ts": "./foo"`.
 The plugin check the map when [`handleHotUpdate` hook](https://vitejs.dev/guide/api-plugin.html#handlehotupdate) is called.
-This is thread safe and doesn't require sharing states if `handleHotUpdate` hook is called in all threads.
+This is thread-safe and doesn't require sharing state if `handleHotUpdate` hook is called in all threads.

 Examples: `config.dynamicRoutes.fileToModulesMap` in `vitepress:dynamic-routes`, `depToLoaderModuleIdMap`/`idToLoaderModulesMap` in `vitepress:data`, `modulesById` in `iles:documents`